ghoomfrog/silili/README.md

 *Kun* — Ghoom

 It's not required to capitalize lilizations.
+But it might be necessary if the lilization looks exactly like a native Saja Lili word.

-It's best to lilize words from their original languages if possible.
+It's best to lilize words from their original language if possible.

 ### Numbers

-There are only six digits in Saja Lili (partly thanks to jan Misali).
+There are only six digits in Saja Lili.

 nu — 0 &nbsp;&nbsp;&nbsp; un — 1 &nbsp;&nbsp;&nbsp; tuwi — 2